Capital Gains Tax for Business: An In-depth Guide

 Business Asset Disposal Relief (BADR)

-BADR may be available for certain business disposals and has the effect of charging the first £1 million of gains qualifying for the relief at an effective rate of 10%.
+BADR may be available for certain business disposals and has the effect of charging the first £1 million of gains qualifying for the relief at a rate of 10% (increasing to 14% for 2025/26 and 18% from 2026/27).
 You can claim a total of £1 million in BADR over your lifetime.

 - been a sole trader or business partner